How to use Allocate+

 Activity types in Allocate+

 If a unit doesn’t show any activities and displays No group available, check you’re enrolled in the unit for the next teaching period.
-If you’re enrolled and the activity timeslots don’t become available by the end of the preference entry period, contact your faculty for assistance.
+If you’re enrolled, and the activity timeslots don’t become available by the end of the preference entry period, complete our timetable help form and we’ll help you sort out the problem.

 Allocate+ features and functionality